Photo: Fabian Pfaffenberger / @fabianos

 Support

-In spite of all the positive experiences with the event and the venue, Klassik Open Air would not have had any future if it had not found sponsors who made their commitment before the City of Nuremberg confirmed the continuation of these concerts.
-The City of Nuremberg would like to thank the major sponsors of Klassik Open Air: Sparda-Bank Nürnberg, Lebkuchen Schmidt and the Rudolf and Henriette Schmidt-Burkhardt Foundation, as well as all other supporters.
+In spite of all the positive experiences with the event and the venue, Klassik Open Air would not have been possible if it had not found sponsors who committed to the cause.
+The City of Nuremberg would like to thank the supporters and major sponsors of Klassik Open Air: Sparda-Bank Nürnberg and the Rudolf and Henriette Schmidt-Burkhardt Foundation, N-Ergie and Lebkuchen Schmidt, as well as all other supporters.

 This includes every single concert goer: for they too can support the concerts and thus contribute to the continuation of Klassik Open Air.
+With every bird pin you receive as a thank you in exchange for a donation of at least 5 Euros for the Klassik Open Air, you directly support the open air concerts in the Luitpoldhain.
 Nuremberg Culture Award winner, Toni Burghart designed this little bird – which has become a cult object – as the symbol of Klassik Open Air.
-Are you part of the cult yet?
+Are you part of the bird family yet?

 Entrance to all concerts is free of charge.